Knit Cotton Washcloth with Crochet Edge

 Pretty cloth napkins and tablecloths

 If washcloths are on your list too, you are in luck today!
 I’m still entertaining myself knitting and crocheting washcloths for myself and for gifts.
+I especially enjoy knit cotton washcloth patterns with crochet edge.
 I get bored doing the same ones over and over, so I keep trying out new knit cotton washcloth patterns.
-For this pattern, I knit the Woven Lattice Cable Stitch for the base of the washcloth and edged it with a simple double crochet stitch.
+For this pattern, I knit the Woven Lattice Cable Stitch for the base of the washcloth and a simple double crochet edge.

 What you need to make these knit cotton washcloths: